- Applying to the Law School

 — Will my spouse or partner’s income be considered when determining financial aid?
 Will my home be considered an asset?

 — I received a merit scholarship.
 Can I expect the same level of funding each year?
 How many students lose their scholarships and how do they replace the lost funding?

 How do most students finance law school?

 Money for law school is available in the form of scholarships, grants, work-study, and loans.
 Most law schools will provide a financial aid package that contains these sources of funding.
-A typical package for most full-time Rutgers students includes $20,500 in federal Stafford Loans and scholarships awarded by the institution.
+A typical package for most full-time Rutgers–Newark students includes $20,500 in federal Stafford Loans and scholarships awarded by the institution.
 New Jersey State grants and federal work-study funding for those who qualify will also be included.
-Graduate PLUS loans or private educational loans cover any remaining unmet need.
+Students may apply for Graduate PLUS Loans or private educational loans to cover any remaining unmet need.

 I received a merit scholarship from Rutgers–Newark and some other law schools.
 Can I count on a merit scholarship every year?

 Your Rutgers-Newark merit scholarship is renewable provided you have a cumulative law school GPA of 3.00 or better.

 |Rutgers School of Law–Newark Merit Scholarship Retention Data|